-On October 29, 2018, FRA, the Federal Highway Administration (FHWA), and Federal Transit Administration (FTA) published a Final Rule in the Federal Register amending 23 CFR Part 771, Environmental Impact and Related Procedures, and 23 CFR Part 774, Parks, Recreation Areas, Wildlife and Waterfowl Refuges, and Historic Sites (Section 4(f)).
+On October 29, 2018, FRA, the FHWA, and FTA published a Final Rule in the Federal Register, 83 FR 54480, amending 23 CFR Part 771, Environmental Impact and Related Procedures, and 23 CFR Part 774, Parks, Recreation Areas, Wildlife and Waterfowl Refuges, and Historic Sites (Section 4(f)).
 The regulation is effective November 28, 2018.

 The Final Rule adds FRA to 23 CFR Parts 771 and 774.
 It also includes updates responding to the Fixing America’s Surface Transportation Act (FAST Act) and allows FRA to follow the same flexible environmental procedures as FHWA and FTA.

 The Final Section 106 Program Comment was approved by the Advisory Council on Historic Preservation (ACHP) on August 17, 2018.
-The full text is available in the ACHP’s Federal Register Notice published on August 24, 2018.
+The full text is available in the ACHP’s Federal Register Notice, 83 FR 42920, published on August 24, 2018.

 The Program Comment is available for use by any Federal agency having an undertaking that may affect rail properties located in railroad or rail transit rights-of-way (ROW).

 The Final Program Comment is comprised of two parts: 1) A comprehensive list of maintenance, repair, and upgrade activities that are likely to have effects to historic rail properties that are minimal or not adverse and are therefore exempt from Section 106 review (exempted activities list); and 2) An optional Project Sponsor-led, property-based approach that ultimately may further streamline the Section 106 review process for transportation-related projects in railroad and rail transit ROW.

-The Program Comment required USDOT to publish guidance for implementing the property-based approach before this part of the Program Comment is effective and available to Project Sponsors.
-USDOT provided an opportunity for stakeholder review and comment on the draft guidance in July 2019.
-USDOT finalized the guidance on October 11, 2019, and it is available here.
+The Program Comment required U.S. DOT to publish guidance for implementing the property-based approach before this part of the Program Comment is effective and available to Project Sponsors.
+U.S. DOT provided an opportunity for stakeholder review and comment on the draft guidance in July 2019.
+U.S. DOT finalized the Final Guidance for Implementing the Optional Property-Based Approach to Exempting Consideration of Effects to Rail Properties within Rail Rights-of-Way on October 11, 2019.